 But what’s more astonishing is that we didn’t have this estimate until recently.
 In fact, scientists used to believe that the number of worldwide trees was a whole lot lower.
-No one bothered to do the dirty work of tree counting until recently.
+No one bothered to do the dirty work of tree counting until the 21st century.

 That current estimate is based on the work by Thomas Crowther, a professor at the Yale School of Forestry and Environmental Studies.
 He had a friend who launched an ambitious project to plant a billion trees in order to fight global warming.
 But there was was just one major problem: they had no idea whether or not a billion trees is a lot of trees.